-Burma Sanctions
+Burma (Myanmar) OFAC Sanctions

 The Office of Foreign Assets Control (OFAC) administers and enforces economic and trade sanctions based on U.S. foreign policy and national security goals.
 In the case of Burma, also known as Myanmar, these sanctions have been imposed to address severe human rights abuses, political repression, and corruption perpetrated by the Burmese military regime.